Buffalo Soldiers (2001 film): Production

 Filming took place in Baden-Württemberg, Germany.
 Several former US Army bases that had recently been handed back to German control, like the depot at Siegelsbach, were used as locations.
 The US Army declined to support the film, so military vehicles had to be rented from commercial companies and private collectors, and though a US tank platoon, it is equipped with Leopard 1 tanks.

 Release

 The world premiere was held at the 2001 Toronto International Film Festival in early September.
 However, being a satire of the US military, the film's wider theatrical run was delayed by approximately two years because of the September 11 attacks.
 Angry viewers objected to alleged "anti-American" sentiments of the film, deeming it "unpatriotic".
 At a press conference a woman threw a water bottle at Anna Paquin.
-By the time the film was eventually released stateside on July 25, 2003, much of the momentum of the film had dissolved, and the positive reviews of the film did not help its reception.
+By the time the film was eventually released in the US on July 25, 2003, much of the momentum of the film had dissolved, and the positive reviews of the film did not help its reception.